error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 • DART’s Convention Center Station is closed during the reconstruction of the convention center, but trains can pass through.

-• Members of the media riding DART will need to disembark at EBJ Union Station and walk the rest of the way.
+• Members of the media riding DART will need to disembark at EBJ Union Station (TRE, Red and Blue lines) and walk the rest of the way.

 • Media with official media transit passes can only access bus and rail (fixed route) service with their passes.
 They must buy a 3-Hour Pass or Day Pass to utilize GoLink.